asarkar/txn-stats/README.md

 In order to support concurrent updates to the buckets, an [AtomicReferenceArray](https://cr.openjdk.java.net/~iris/se/11/latestSpec/api/java.base/java/util/concurrent/atomic/AtomicReferenceArray.html) is used.
 Care if taken such that transactions and buckets are immutable.
-One interesting point to note is the memory order mode used while aggregating the buckets; plain is used, which is the weakest, and has the semantics of reading as if the variable was declared non-volatile.
-Since the same thread is not doing read and write, plain and opaque modes are equivalent in this case.
-Acquire and volatile modes provide stronger guarantees, but it doesn't seem like we need that.
+One interesting point to note is the memory order mode used while aggregating the buckets; `get` is used, which is the strongest, and has the semantics of reading as if the variable was declared `volatile`.

 ### Kotlin, Kapt and IntelliJ
 As of this writing IntelliJ's built-in compiler does not directly support Kapt and annotation processing.
 You must